Artifacts of Destruction

 My attention is pulled back into the world of the artifact.

-Again, the damage does not rest with one world in one universe, but spreads like a wave.
+The damage does not rest with one world in one universe, but spreads like a wave.

 The table stands near a window, and through the window six towers rise from the ground in two rows.